-The 4.18 release of the ArcGIS API for JavaScript introduced an app called the CIM Symbol Builder.
-This app allows you to visually design a CIM symbol and export the symbol to a JSON string for use in a web application built with the ArcGIS API for JavaScript.
+The CIM Symbol Builder allows you to visually design a point, line, or polygon CIM symbol and export the symbol to a JSON string for use in a web application built with the ArcGIS API for JavaScript.

 CIMSymbols are multi-layer vector symbols for features and graphics used throughout the ArcGIS platform.
-They provide unlimited flexibility so that you can create very elaborate and intricate symbols.
+They provide a lot of flexibility so that you can create very elaborate and intricate symbols.
 Previously, such symbols could only be achieved using pre-generated images rendered as PictureMarkerSymbols.

 CIM symbols are rendered based on the definition stored in the data property.
 This property is a well-defined JSON string that complies with the CIM specification, which can be difficult to author from scratch.
-This app can be a handy tool for developers, allowing them to get immediate visual feedback when altering the CIM JSON.
+The CIM Symbol Builder can be a handy tool for developers, allowing them to get immediate visual feedback when altering the CIM JSON.
 It also allows users to create CIM symbols by combining pre-existing symbols and modifying their attributes.

 Add a symbol layer

-button and choose a symbol layer from the pre-defined symbols in the Icons, Shapes, or Custom categories.
+button and choose a symbol layer from the pre-defined symbols in the Icons, Shapes, Lines, Fills, or Custom categories.

 Or you can import your own symbol by adding symbol JSON in the custom tab of the symbol gallery.